Glossary

 - balance

-An operation that can be done to a btrfs filesystem, for example through btrfs fi balance /path.
+An operation that can be done to a btrfs filesystem, for example through btrfs balance /path.
 A balance passes all data in the filesystem through the allocator again.
 It is primarily intended to rebalance the data in the filesystem across the devices when a device is added or removed.
 A balance will regenerate missing copies for the redundant RAID levels, if a device has failed.
-As of Linux kernel 3.3, a balance operation can be made selective about which parts of the filesystem are rewritten.
+As of Linux kernel 3.3, a balance operation can be made selective about which parts of the filesystem are rewritten using filters.

 - barrier

-An instruction to the disk hardware to ensure that everything before the barrier is physically written to permanent storage before anything after it.
+An instruction to the underlying hardware to ensure that everything before the barrier is physically written to permanent storage before anything after it.
 Used in btrfs’s copy on write approach to ensure filesystem consistency.

 - block

 A single physically and logically contiguous piece of storage on a device, of size e.g. 4K.
+In some contexts also referred to as sector, though the term block is preferred.

 - block group